caiodcamargo999/rarityleads_in_cursor/RARITYLEADS_ULTIMATE_GUIDE.md

 **This guide is a living document.
 Always consult it for the latest on building, deploying, and maintaining Rarity Leads.**

-## Web Design Reference
+## Web Design References
-All visual and UI/UX decisions are inspired by the modern, premium aesthetic of [tempo.new](https://www.tempo.new/).
+All visual and UI/UX decisions are inspired by:
+- The modern, premium SaaS aesthetic of [tempo.new](https://www.tempo.new/)
+- The tech-focused, educational, and professional design of [codecademy.com](https://www.codecademy.com/)
+- The minimalist, dark, tech-inspired style of [sounext.xyz](https://www.sounext.xyz/)

 ## Dashboard & UI/UX (Premium Summary)
 - All dashboard numbers and metrics start at zero by default (no fake/example data).